Skip to Main Content

 Back Bay After Dark: Where Commonwealth Avenue Gets Serious About Japanese

 Commonwealth Avenue is not Boston's most obvious address for serious Japanese cooking.
 The broad, tree-lined boulevard cuts through the Back Bay with its brownstone facades and the kind of residential calm that tends to attract reliable neighbourhood restaurants rather than destination dining.
-Uni sits at 370A — a deliberate, low-profile address that suits its format — and functions as an exception to that pattern.
-It is a sashimi bar operating in a city where Japanese dining has grown increasingly sophisticated, and its sustained presence on Opinionated About Dining's North America list across both 2023 and 2024 suggests it has found a stable position in a competitive tier.
+Uni sits at 370A, a deliberate, low-profile address that suits its format, and functions as an exception to that pattern.
+It is a sashimi bar with a Japanese Fusion Izakaya focus, and it has appeared on Opinionated About Dining's North America list in both 2023 and 2024.

 The Back Bay placement matters practically as well as atmospherically.
 For visitors staying along Boylston or exploring the Copley and Kenmore corridor, Uni is walkable in a way that Boston's more scattered dining destinations are not.
 The neighbourhood settles into a particular quietness after 6 pm on weekday evenings, which gives an arrival at Uni a different quality than approaching a restaurant in the South End or on the Greenway.
 You arrive at something that feels embedded in its block rather than announced to it.